aws/aws-emr-containers-best-practices/content/cost-optimization/docs/cost-optimization.md

   <img src="../resources/images/pvc_reuse.gif " width="640" height="400"/>
 </p>

 This feature is available on Amazon EMR version 6.8 and above.
-To setup this feature, you can add these lines to the executor configuration:
+To set up this feature, you can add these lines to the executor configuration:

 ```bash
 "spark.kubernetes.driver.ownPersistentVolumeClaim": "true"